 Moodle serves as the learning environment for web-based classes and a course supplement to synchronous and face-to-face classes.
-You can create your Moodle account using your CBTS issued email address.
-For assistance with your Moodle account, visit the Student Support page of the CBTS website and submit a request via the Contact Form.
+Students receive initial information regarding Moodle access in their student email account.
+For assistance with your Moodle account, visit the myCBTS support page of the CBTS website and submit a request via the Contact Form.